Building a Personal Fitness Assistant with OpenClaw

 Step 2: Package Scripts as OpenClaw Skills

-The core of a Skill is a SKILL.md file, placed in the skills/garmin-workout/ directory.
+The core of a Skill is a SKILL.md file, placed in skills/garmin-workout/.
 It essentially tells the AI:

 • How to pass parameters